e271828e/Flight.jl/docs/notes/design/framework_spec.md

 to make this unremarkable in CI).
 What the form buys in exchange is **reader honesty**: participation is read off the declaration instead of reconstructed from a framework rule carried in the reader's head, and a genuinely frozen leaf can say so.
-(History: the `T`-signature was the original design (rows 33, 79);
-row 166 revived it and records the reversal grounds.)

-**The stores keep their walk**; only the output side is evaluated.
-The type derived from a *continuous* leaf's `init_x` is walked exactly as a continuous producer's cells once were — real leaves and `Real` type parameters follow the activation scalar — while `init_m` and a *discrete* leaf's `init_x` pin wholesale, mirroring the discrete-producer rule.
+**The stores are walked; only the output side is evaluated.** The type derived from a *continuous* leaf's `init_x` is walked — real leaves and `Real` type parameters follow the activation scalar — while `init_m` and a *discrete* leaf's `init_x` pin wholesale, mirroring the discrete-producer rule.
 The asymmetry is the register criterion stated above under the by-value declarations, not an inconsistency: `init_*` declare *by value*, and [§7.1][s7-1]